peteanderson80/Matterport3DSimulator/README.md

 cd Matterport3DSimulator
 ```

-If you didn't clone with the `--recursive` flat, then you'll need to manually clone the pybind submodule from the top-level directory:
+If you didn't clone with the `--recursive` flag, then you'll need to manually clone the pybind submodule from the top-level directory:
 ```
 git submodule update --init --recursive
 ```